 Credit: Natalie Kafader

-The Shark Navigator Lift Away surprised us with impressive high pile cleaning, giving it the boost over its premium counterparts Shark PowerDetect and Shark Stratos.
-This was due to the great seal they both could get to the carpet, delivering more efficient use of the suction power in a small compact vacuum.
+The Shark Navigator Lift Away surprised us with impressive high pile cleaning, giving it the boost over its premium counterparts.
+This was thanks to the strong seal they created with the carpet, allowing the compact vacuum to make better use of its suction power.

 The Dirt Devil scored last and by a decent margin.
 The vacuum feels more like a toy, with no significant suction power to help suck up debris, often plowing or dragging debris, giving no hope of providing a cleaning companion for carpets.